scopeusc/scope-s18/lesson-4/README.md

 ```
 npm install --save chance
 ```
-Back in `index.js`, add chance as a dependency, and instantiate it.
+Back in `index.js`, add chance as a dependency, and instantiate it with the 'new' keyword.
 ```JS
 const Chance = require('chance');
 const chance = new Chance();